 They were all excellent and offered nice variety.
 I especially like the mousse and my daughter loved the rice cream.
 I had a cup of coffee with dessert since a non-alcoholic beverage is included with the meal.

 Since we were on the Disney Dining Plan as part of a Free Dining promotion, I was able to use one table service credit for my meal.
-This represents incredible value of a table service credit on the Dining Plan (get all of my advice on using the Disney Dining Plan here).
+This represents an incredible value of a table service credit on the Dining Plan (get all of my advice on using the Disney Dining Plan here).

-There’s not many dining experiences that I will remember for the rest of my life, even at Disney World.
+There are not many dining experiences that I will remember for the rest of my life, even at Disney World.
 But the memories I have of our dinner at Akershus Royal Banquet Hall are so precious that I hope to have them for a lifetime.

+I hope this Akershus Royal Banquet Hall review helped you know what to expect and answered your questions.
 Have you dined at Akershus or do you want to?
 Please leave a comment below!